sequinstream/sequin/docs/getting-started.md

 In this guide, you'll:

 1. Install and boot Sequin
-2. Stream your Postgres table to Sequin
+2. Send messages to sequin from the CLI / HTTP
-3. Consume records from Sequin
+3. Consume messages from sequin via a consumer

 ## Install and boot Sequin